Paragraph 84: Building Your Own Home in the Countryside

 Is It Worth It?

-If you're exploring a self-build on a countryside plot in the Midlands, Shropshire, Herefordshire, Worcestershire or Cotswold fringe, we're actively working in these regions and would be glad to advise on feasibility and strategy.
+If you're exploring a Paragraph 84 home in the countryside plot in the Midlands, Shropshire, Herefordshire, Worcestershire or Cotswold fringe, we're actively working in these regions and would be glad to advise on feasibility and strategy.
+Feel free to book a free consultation below, or just send me an email: peter@markosdesignworkshop.com